 The biggest problem that most spiders pose is their ability to scare people who fear these insects.
 While most people do not welcome spiders, some are even deathly afraid of them.
 Unless you have panic attacks, however, you should be able to get over your fear of spiders by exposing yourself to them – but that doesn’t necessarily mean letting them crawl on you.

-You can use techniques like hypnotherapy to overcome any fears, or you can simply learn more about your subject.
+You can hire someone with an hypnotherapy certificate to teach you techniques to overcome any fears, or you can simply learn more about your subject.
 If you look at pictures of them and learn that most spiders are harmless, you can begin to conquer your fear.
 Also, because they are beneficial in eliminating other insect pests, this knowledge can help you learn to appreciate spiders.

 If a Spider Bites

 Spider bites are actually rare because they do not purposely attack humans.
 The only time a spider usually bites is if it feels threatened by something or someone.
 While most of the time they will run away if given the opportunity, when they do feel trapped, they may bite in an effort to escape.

 Most spider bites are harmless because their teeth are not strong enough to penetrate human skin.
 However, there are a few spiders with painful bites and others that have venom that can lead to medical complications, up to and including death.
 If you are bitten, it can be helpful to identify the type of spider it was, but when that isn’t possible, you should:

 - Wash the area with a mild soap and water